-- One of the largest stock image libraries already available
+- One of the largest stock image libraries around with over 100 million images

-- Simple pricing starting at $9.99 for a single image with several subscription offers to choose from
+- Simple pricing starting at $29,99 for 3 images a month, with several monthly and annual subscription offers to choose from

 - Discounted subscription for existing Creative Cloud users